tawounfouet/Back-End-Development-Songs/README.md

 ## Project Overview
 In this project we built a pictures service as a microservice in Flask.
-In this lab, you are asked to continue working on the band website.
 This microservice works with MongoDB database to store lyrics of the most popular songs of the band.
-You will be using the PyMongo python module to interact with MongoDB programatically.
+We used   the PyMongo python module to interact with MongoDB programatically.

 ## REST API Guidelines Review